 - You need places in your home that focus on individuality.

-- Add items found in a castle: gargoyles, angels, sculptures, beautiful gardens, candelabras, chandeliers, luxurious carpets, balconies, stairs, big paintings, and stone pathways outside.
+- Add items found in a castle: gargoyles, angels, sculptures, beautiful gardens, candelabras, chandeliers, luxurious carpets, balconies, stairs, big paintings, and stone pathways.

 - If you have a family crest, put it on the wall.

-- You need a beautiful vista perhaps with a vineyard, a slopping mountain, or a gorgeous meadow.
+- You need a beautiful vista perhaps with a vineyard, a sloping mountain, or a gorgeous meadow.

 Your home should be a shrine to lions.
-Consider your home the lion's den.
-Add statues of lions and stuffed animals of the big cat as well.
+Consider your home the lion’s den.
+Add lion statues.
 Add pictures and paintings of the feline, as well as images from Africa and jungles.
 Look to the colors of lions to help build your color palette throughout your house.

 - Look for furniture with long legs.

-- The lion and its mane are like an image of the sun.
+- The lion and its mane look like the sun.

 - Cat imagery works as well, especially those with red, orange, or white in their fur.

-- Lions are fierce predators, include images of claw marks, sharp lines, swords, and spears on your walls and throughout the house.
+- Lions are fierce predators.
+Add images of claw marks, sharp lines, swords, and spears.

 - Create your own family crest with a lion.